timeit — Measure function-handle execution time by repeated evaluation with MATLAB-compatible timeit behavior.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how timeit works, line by line, in Rust.
+Read exactly how timeit is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.